Call us free on 0800 0853 823

 Having a tooth extracted is usually a last resort after other treatment methods haven’t worked, and involves removing every part of the affected tooth, including the roots.
 You might need an extraction because a tooth is damaged beyond repair, and attempts to restore it have failed, such as with a filling or root canal procedure, or it could be that you’re having a wisdom tooth removed.

 Most tooth extractions are carried out with no major issues, but there is the possibility of nerve inflammation or possibly even permanent dental nerve damage, if the procedure doesn’t go exactly to plan.
-If you believe that you have suffered major nerve inflammation or damage due to your dentist making mistakes or not providing an adequate standard of care to you, you might be eligible to make a dental negligence compensation claim.
+If you’ve suffered nerve damage from a tooth extraction because your dentist made a mistake, you may be entitled to claim compensation.

 See if you have a case for dental negligence: